andrew/ultimate-awesome/README.md

 - [awesome-hacktoberfest-2026](https://github.com/Piyushhbhutoria/awesome-hacktoberfest-2026) - We present a curated list of awesome Hacktoberfest 2025 repositories.
 If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:.
 - [Awesome-Product-Management](https://github.com/prakashsellathurai/Awesome-Product-Management) - A curated list of Product Management Resources :seedling:.
 - [awesome-elden-ring](https://github.com/sovietspaceship/awesome-elden-ring) - Curated list of resources and tools for Elden Ring.
+- [awesome-remote-mcp-servers](https://github.com/sylviangth/awesome-remote-mcp-servers) - A curated list of Hosted & Managed Model Context Protocol (MCP) Servers accessible via a simple URL endpoint.
 - [awesome-virtual-reality](https://github.com/vmfunc/awesome-virtual-reality) - 🥕A curated collection of Virtual Reality Resources.
 - [awesome-entity-framework-core](https://github.com/zzzprojects/awesome-entity-framework-core) - Awesome EF Core third party-libraries, documentation, and tutorials!.
 - [awesome-rails-security](https://github.com/0xedward/awesome-rails-security) - A curated list of security resources for a Ruby on Rails application.
+- [awesome-kaggle-kernels](https://github.com/alfarias/awesome-kaggle-kernels) - Compilation of good Kaggle Kernels.
 - [awesome-portfolio-websites](https://github.com/Arif-un/awesome-portfolio-websites) -  A curated list of awesome creative personal websites from awesome designers and developers 😎.
 - [blog](https://github.com/awesomedevin/blog) - Welcome to Devin's blog,I'm trying to be a fullstack developer and sticking with it ！！！.
 - [awesome-parasite](https://github.com/ecohealthalliance/awesome-parasite) - A curated list of host-parasite information.
 - [Awesome-Specialized-Medical-LLMs](https://github.com/FreedomIntelligence/Awesome-Specialized-Medical-LLMs) - A collection of research on specialized medical LLMs for specific diseases and distinct medical specialties, organized by ICD-10 chapters.
-- [awesome-llm-explainability](https://github.com/koo-ec/awesome-llm-explainability) - A curated list of explainability-related papers, articles, and resources focused on Large Language Models (LLMs).
-This repository aims to provide researchers, practitioners, and enthusiasts with insights into the explainability implications, challenges, and advancements surrounding these powerful models.
+- [awesome-free-code-camp-resources](https://github.com/gwenf/awesome-free-code-camp-resources) - Resource list to complement the Free Code Camp curriculum.
 - [awesome-solid](https://github.com/kustomzone/awesome-solid) - Awesome list of Solid links & projects. :sunglasses:.
 - [awesome-huzhi](https://github.com/lanzhiwang/awesome-huzhi) - 学习心得，笔记，资源汇总等.
 - [awesome-adaptive-cards](https://github.com/miguelrochefort/awesome-adaptive-cards) - A curated list of awesome Adaptive Cards projects.
 - [awesome-diem](https://github.com/openblockchains/awesome-diem) - A collection about all things Diem (formerly Libra), Move & Facebook Zuckerbucks - Let's reinvent money with fast and cheap world-wide transfers; let's bank the 1.7 billion unbanked, .
 - [awesome-beam-monitoring](https://github.com/opencensus-beam/awesome-beam-monitoring) - Curated list of awesome BEAM monitoring libraries and resources.
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.
-- [awesome-remote-mcp-servers](https://github.com/sylviangth/awesome-remote-mcp-servers) - A curated list of Hosted & Managed Model Context Protocol (MCP) Servers accessible via a simple URL endpoint.
 - [awesome-veeam](https://github.com/VeeamHub/awesome-veeam) - A curated list of Veeam Technical Resources.
 We recommend you "Watch" this repository so you can be notified of future updates.
 - [web3together](https://github.com/web3together/web3together) - 🗣 Public open-ended discussions about Blockchain, Web3, NFTs, DeFi, .
-- [awesome-kaggle-kernels](https://github.com/alfarias/awesome-kaggle-kernels) - Compilation of good Kaggle Kernels.
 - [awesome-automations](https://github.com/arsenic-atg/awesome-automations) - A repository Full of 😎interesting Automations.
 - [awesome-ai4code](https://github.com/bdqnghi/awesome-ai4code) - A collection of recent papers, benchmarks and datasets of AI4Code domain.
 - [awesome-MIT-ai-for-climate-change](https://github.com/blutjens/awesome-MIT-ai-for-climate-change) - 🌍 A curated list of MIT faculty that tackle climate change with machine learning for applying students, undergraduates, or others .